-I’ve been trying a few new meal options over the past month in preparation for a multi-week section hike along the Appalachian Trail, which has included testing out Mountain House and Harmony House backpacking meals and Knorr Rice and Pasta sides.
-Frankly, I’ve been appalled by the amount of sodium included in these meals, especially since the other trail food (nuts, bars, salty snacks) I often eat during the day, also have their share of added salt.
+Have you ever looked at the nutrition labels on Mountain House and Harmony House backpacking meals and Knorr Rice and Pasta sides.
+You’ll be appalled by the amount of sodium included in these meals, especially since the other trail foods (nuts, bars, salty snacks) most people eat during the day, also have their share of added salt.

 For instance, here’s a list of backpacking meals, mainly dinners, I’ve compiled that lists the amount of sodium per serving and by package, since more often than not you’ll eat the whole thing in one sitting.
 As a point of reference, US Guidelines recommend eating a maximum of 2300 mg of sodium per day.